marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/instruction-attributes.rst

 The automaton name is used in the constructions ``define_cpu_unit`` and ``define_query_cpu_unit``.

-.. index:: define_cpu_unit

-.. index:: processor functional units
+.. index:: define_cpu_unit, processor functional units

 Each processor functional unit used in the description of instruction reservations should be described by the following construction.